Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 He saw the look on Julian’s face.
 "What?"

-"Nothing, I just… have a hard time picturing you getting bullied at school," Julian admitted.
+"Nothing, I just... have a hard time picturing you getting bullied at school," Julian admitted.

 "Shit yeah, all the time!
-I was the little weird kid who beat their asses at fuckin’ *everything* in class… I had a bad time of it, and Dad, *God bless him,* saw how I was just bottling it up and sooner or later I was gonna explode.
+I was the little weird kid who beat their asses at fuckin’ *everything* in class...
+I had a bad time of it, and Dad, *God bless him,* saw how I was just bottling it up and sooner or later I was gonna explode.
 He knew he could either step in or watch me go fuckin’ Columbine on those motherfuckers.
 So he took me away from it all for a week and helped me get it outta my system then taught me how to ride it, y’know?
-Taught me how to see past them to all the good people behind them… showed me how to remember there was such a *thing* as good people."
+Taught me how to see past them to all the good people behind them... showed me how to remember there was such a *thing* as good people."

 Julian looked a little unnerved.
 "Jeez, dude."